graetz23/WildCards/README.md

 Mono and MonoDevelop by debian GNU/Linux is and was used for implementation.

 ## Remarks
-I used this project to get from C++ into C# and also into mono and MonoDevelop.
+I used this project in 2018 to get from C++ into C# and also into mono and MonoDevelop.

 ## Contact
 Christian (graetz23@gmail.com).

 ## Changelog
+### 20221105
+Updating copyright and refactoring project.

 ### 20200301
 Refactoring the projects new github account.